jed-chela/flashcards/Readme.md

 ### How to Install

-Download and extract the zip files to get the following folder structure:
+You may use the following folder structure:
 - flashcards
   - flashcard-engine
   - flashcards-service